heatherbooker/frenchly/README.md

+# frenchly
-# french countries and nationalities
+### french countries and nationalities

 a tool to supplement other methods of language learning

 currently implemented for English learners to learn in French

 uses react.js and JSX

+totally a copycat of duolingo